RodneyMcQuain/The-Hackerman-Cometh/README.md

     <p align="center">Watch a demo for The Hackerman Cometh</p>
   </a>
 </p>

  > This project was done in Spring 2020 with strict feature and time constraints for CS360—a software engineering course at Purdue University Fort Wayne.
+If you want to see the required documentation in all of its verbosity, check out: [CS360 - The Hackerman Cometh Final Documentation](Documentation/CS360 - The Hackerman Cometh Final Documentation).
+It contains:
+ > * Glossary
+ > * Use Case Model
+ > * Class Models
+ > * Data Models
+ > * State Model
+ > * Implementation Modules
+ > * Design Patterns Used
+ > * Cohesion Involved
+ > * Coupling Involved
+ > * Testing Report
+ > * Demo Screenshots
+ > * Tools Used

 ## Installation
 * Install [Visual Studio 2019 Community](https://visualstudio.microsoft.com/vs/)
 * Install [npm](https://www.npmjs.com/get-npm)